thiagotguimaraes/llm-rag-app/README.md

 # LLM-RAG-App 🚀

-LLM-RAG-App is a microservices-based application designed to provide a Retrieval-Augmented Generation (RAG) system.
-It integrates user authentication, document ingestion, embedding generation, and retrieval capabilities, leveraging FastAPI, Celery, Qdrant, and OpenAI's GPT-4 model.
+LLM-RAG-App is a multi-tenant, microservices-based platform designed to deliver a robust Retrieval-Augmented Generation (RAG) platform.
+Each user can operate their own personalized RAG service, leveraging specialized models tailored to their unique contexts.
+The platform seamlessly integrates user authentication, document ingestion, embedding generation, and retrieval capabilities.
+Built with cutting-edge technologies like FastAPI, Celery, Qdrant, and OpenAI's GPT-4 model, it ensures scalability, performance, and adaptability for diverse use cases.

 ## Features ✨